-Even if you have a top-tier ceiling fan, you should understand how fan direction in summer vs winter affects your home’s ambient temperature.
+Even if you have a top-tier ceiling fan, you should understand how the correct ceiling fan direction for summer vs winter affects your home’s ambient temperature.
 You can change your ceiling fan direction by using a switch on the motor housing or remote control.
+Don’t worry if the ceiling fan remote control messes up, we have a guide on how to reset a ceiling fan remote as well.
 Rotation direction is important because if your ceiling fan blades spin in the wrong direction, it can negatively affect your heating and air conditioning unit’s energy efficiency.
-If you’re wondering what is the correct ceiling fan rotation in winter vs summer, read this guide.
+If you’re wondering what is the correct ceiling fan rotation in cold winter months vs hotter months, read this guide.

 Select the best ceiling fan for homes to maximize the fan’s blade rotation and take advantage of the cooling effect.
 In addition, investigate damp-rated vs wet-rated fans if you need an outdoor ceiling fan for a porch or patio.

 While deciding between a fan vs ac is simple, which ceiling fan rotation direction is best isn’t always obvious.
-But by knowing how to position fans to cool a room, you can make your central air conditioner and heating unit more energy efficient.
+But by knowing how to position fans to cool a room or how to get your fan to blow cold air, you can make your central air conditioner and heating unit more energy efficient.

 Setting your ceiling fan in a counter-clockwise direction for the warm spring and summer months delivers a cool breeze.
 In summer mode, the downward airflow cools your home and helps circulate the air.

-During the colder months, your blades should move clockwise to push warm air toward your family.
+During the colder months, you should use a clockwise ceiling fan direction to push warm air toward your family.
 The heat rises from your central or space heater system, and the fan helps redistribute the heat.

 You can reduce your central heating and air energy bills by running your ceiling fan alongside the primary cooling system.

-Whether set to summer or winter mode, a ceiling fan will help your cooling and heating bills.
-Since heating and AC rely on air movement, a central fan mitigates the strain on the heating and air system.
-For example, a ceiling fan will help make your room a few degrees cooler while reducing air conditioning costs.
+Whether the direction switch is set to summer or winter mode, a ceiling fan will help your cooling and heating bills.
+Since heating systems and AC rely on air movement, a central fan mitigates the strain on the heating and air system.
+For example, a ceiling fan will help make your room a few degrees cooler while reducing power consumption and air conditioning costs.

 STAT: A 2020 US EIA (Energy Information Agency) survey showed that 52% of American renters use a ceiling fan. (source)